Starlink Prices and Plans

 Limited-Time Promo — Expires April 30, 2026

-Starlink is offering reduced pricing for the first 4 months for new customers in select Canadian areas.
-After the promotional period, plans revert to regular pricing.
+Starlink is offering reduced pricing and hardware promos for new customers in select Canadian areas.
+After the promotional period, plans usually revert to regular pricing.

 Which Starlink Plan Is Right for You?